Your cookie preferences

 Draught-proofing your home

-Draught-proofing is not only a quick and cheap way to warm up your home, the improved ventilation and air flow control will reduce damp and condensation.
+Draught-proofing is a quick and cheap way to warm up your home.
+Not only that, the improved ventilation and air flow control will reduce damp and condensation.
+Follow our tips to keep your home comfortable all year round.

 Ben Gallizzi author headshot